Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - Navigate back to the Stream Analytics job blade and click *Query*.
 - Download the file StreamAnalyticsJobQueryHotPath.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/streamanalytics) of this repository.
 Copy and paste the content into the query window (after removing any text already present).
 - Click ***SAVE*** .
-- When all inputs, outputs and the query have been entered, click ***Start*** at the top of the Overview page for the Stream Analytics job.
+- When the input, the output and the query have been entered, click ***Start*** at the top of the Overview page for the Stream Analytics job.
     - When asked for the desired job output start time, select *now*, then click on ***Start***.

-After some time, this new dataset *hotpathcore* will appear in the Datasets section of your PowerBI.
+After some time, this new dataset *hotpathcore* will appear in the Datasets section of your Power BI account.

 <a name="azuredla"></a>
 ## Create Azure Data Lake Analytics